 Kodi addons rely on different types of dependencies to work.
 For example, we have Web scrapers searching the Internet for media streaming links.
 If the scraper doesn’t work, the addon won’t work either.

 Now, let’s talk about how to resolve this.
 You’ll find all you need to know in our article on resolving Kodi’s dependency-related issues.
-More precisely, we’ve decided to show you the three most effective solutions to this error, so make sure to click on the provided link.
+More precisely, we’ve decided to show you the 3 most effective solutions to this error, so make sure to click on the provided link.

 4. Kodi Shows the ‘Unable to Create Application’ Error